In-Season and Out-of-Season

 Irrigation customers have their meters read at midnight.

-To move all Idaho irrigation customers to the same calendar billing schedule, Idaho Power will transition irrigation customer accounts March through May 2026.
+To move all Idaho irrigation customers onto the same calendar‑month schedule, Idaho Power will make a one‑time billing transition between April and May 2026.

-If you have specific questions about your own billing cycle, please contact your Idaho Power Agricultural Representative or Customer Service.
+If you have specific questions about your own billing cycle, please contact your Idaho Power Agricultural Representative or Customer Service (1-800-488-6151).

 In-Season and Out-of-Season Rates – Idaho Customers